 - Legal Practice Management Software (LPMS),

 - Client (or Customer) Relationship Management (CRM) Software, and

 - Time Management Software.

 Any organization must have a workable blend of the right hardware and software to perform its functions more effectively.
-Thus, it is important to not be miserly when investing in the infrastructure.
+Thus, it is important to not be stingy when investing in the infrastructure.
 Nonetheless, this also does not imply that you should go overboard when setting up the infrastructure.
 Understand the nature of your organization and its hardware and software requirements, and invest accordingly.